 Dr Steven Le Comber

-My work covers a wide range of subjects within evolutionary biology, including mathematical and computer models of molecular evolution and studies of spatial patterns in biology, notably in epidemiology and invasive species biology.
+My work covers a wide range of subjects within evolutionary biology, including studies of spatial patterns in biology, notably in epidemiology and invasive species biology, and mathematical and computer models of molecular evolution.

 Previously, I have studied alternative male mating tactics in the three-spined stickleback, patterns of morphological and molecular evolution in European vespertilionid bats (with Dr David Polly of Indiana University) and mate choice in the greater horseshoe bat (with Steve Rossiter and Chris Faulkes (both QMUL)).